top of page

 2. Clinical signs: Weakness, depression, vomiting, diarrhoea, melena (blood in stool), icterus.

-3. Diagnostic investigation: food analysis, and clinical pathology including haematology, clinical chemistry and urinalysis.
-Typical findings are elevated liver enzymes, hypoalbuminemia, hyperbilirubinemia.
-In severe cases, results include prolonged bleeding times, thrombocytopenia, elevations in bile acids [5].
+3. Diagnostic investigation: food analysis and clinical pathology, including haematology, clinical chemistry, and urinalysis.
+Typical findings are elevated liver enzymes, hypoalbuminemia, and hyperbilirubinemia.
+In severe cases, results include prolonged bleeding times, thrombocytopenia, and elevations in bile acids [5].

 4. Confirmation of diagnosis: